henryhale/xterminal/docs/api/index.md

 - **Details**

-    It is a getter that returns an array of entries in the history stack.
+    Manages an array of entries in the history stack.

 - **Example**